PRACTICE TESTS FOR ILLINOIS DRIVER’S PERMITS

 RESOURCE TRUNKS AVAILABLE FOR CHECKOUT

 The Illinois DNR has developed a variety of educational resource trunks for use by educators and families.
 The trunks are filled with books, posters, and items for related hands-on activities.
 Suggestions for activities are included as well as Illinois Learning Standards.
-Recently two of these trunks were made available to our library for check-out to patrons.
-Inquire at the check-out counter or contact Donna Murray at email@example.com
+These trunks were made available to our library for check-out to patrons.

 People and Animals from Illinois’ Past Suggested grades: PreK-6